 Hoppin' John is Bermuda's New Year's Day prosperity dish — cooked with intention on January 1 to bring luck for the year, a tradition shared with the American South where the dish has its strongest tradition.
 Bermuda's version uses less seasoning than Lowcountry American versions, reflecting the British colonial baseline.

-Spoon up Bermudian Hoppin' John — each grain of rice studded with creamy white-and-black-eyed peas, fragments of crispy bacon shining throughout.
-Bite: rice fluffy, peas earthy-creamy with their signature bouncy bite, bacon salty-savory laying down the foundation, the thyme humming gently.
-Plain, restorative, comforting.
-With a side of greens and cornbread on New Year's Day morning, this is Bermuda's prosperity ritual on the plate — the year ahead's lucky start.
+Spoon up Bermudian Hoppin' John — each grain of rice studded with creamy black-eyed peas, bits of crispy bacon throughout.
+The rice is fluffy, the peas earthy-creamy with their signature firm bite, the bacon salty-savory underneath, the thyme present but gentle.
+Plain and filling.
+With a side of greens and cornbread on New Year's Day morning, it's Bermuda's prosperity dish.

 Pre-cooking the peas separately ensures they're tender before being added to the rice; cooking from raw with rice makes them tough and the rice mushy.
 The reserved pea-cooking liquid adds depth that plain water doesn't.
 The 1:2 rice-to-liquid ratio (with absorbed pea-cooking liquid) gives proper rice absorption.